Sagarbissoyi/Advance-JS/myStructured Clone, Call, bind & apply/notes.md

+//////// Apply method   (Vv Important)

---> Apply method - Only difference we pass arguments in arrayList/array that's it.
+--> Only difference we pass arguments in arrayList/array that's it.

 --> (Function borrowing and directly invoking)

+/////    ex-1

 let name = {
   firstname : "Paul",